CS222-UIUC/team-07-project-smartride/docs/scripts.md

     - Ngrok tunneling
   - You may not see all 3 windows if you failed to follow [installation.md](installation.md).

+#### `scripts/auto.(ps1|sh)`

+Runs both `check` and `formatter` scripts.
+Highly recommend to only use this script and the `run` script throughout the time.

+#### `scripts/formatter.(ps1|sh)`

+Formats both frontend and backend code according to project-wide formatting standards with Ruff (for backend) and Prettier (for frontend).

-#### `scripts/check.(ps1|sh) --backend`
+#### `scripts/check.(ps1|sh)`

+Performs verification checks before submitting backend or frontend changes by running code check / lint workflows.
+Here are available parameters:

-Runs the backend workflow, note that you can **only** run this after you have `run` the project at least once.
+- `--backend`, this will run backend checks.
+Note that you can **only** execute this script after you have `run` the project at least once.
 The following workflows will be triggered:

   - Do python linting with `ruff`.
   - Check python type safety with `mypy`.
   - Do unit tests with `Pytest`.
   - Sync `conda_env_win.yml` and `conda_env_mac.yml` based on your current conda environment.

-This should be clean before any backend-related changes are submitted.

-#### `scripts/check.(ps1|sh) --frontend`

-Runs the frontend workflow:
+- `--frontend`, this will run frontend checks.
+The following workflows will be triggered:

   - Run `eslint`.
   - Do unit tests with `vitest`.

-This should be clean before any frontend-related changes are submitted.

-#### `scripts/check.(ps1|sh) --fullstack`

-Runs both frontend and backend workflows, with same requirements as `--backend`.
+- `--fullstack`, default condition if you give no parameters, this will run both frontend and backend checks, with same executing requirements as `--backend`.

-Note that `--fullstack` argument is not required.
-We treat no argument as running fullstack check.
-Useful for quickly verifying the overall health of the project and if you are lazy enough to run two scripts.

-#### `scripts/formatter.(ps1|sh)`

-Formats both frontend and backend code according to project-wide formatting standards with Ruff (for backend) and Prettier (for frontend).

 ## What's more